alvinj/RssReaderLibrary/README.md

 Of course if you don’t like the code as is, feel free to just use this library as a “demo” that shows what you have to do to read an RSS feed.

+See the “Driver” classes for examples of how to use the methods in the library.

 Alvin Alexander
 https://alvinalexander.com